 There are different marching bands, local businesses, and people of influence being spotlighted.

 I found the best parts of the parade to be when there was an Irish or Celtic band making their way along the route, which made you feel like you were celebrating St Patricks Day.

 There were a few old cars and people dressed in funny outfits that made appearances as well; it was overall a fun but not overly memorable parade experience.

 The festival is held on 6th St near the entrance to Balboa Park from this side.

 It is a large event that has everything from playgrounds for children and dancing shows to food and a beer garden.

 There are lots of food options, making it an excellent place for families to explore, but there was not a lot of Irish things.

-Most of the Irish stuff was in one central section of the festival, and it included a few small shops and the large beer garden with a stage for the performers.
+Most of the Irish stuff was in one central section of the festival, and it included a few small shops and a large beer garden with a stage for the performers.

 After exploring this part of the festival, we made our way back to Balboa Park and spent some time there.
 Here is a Vlog I made of the day.

 All in all, it was a good experience to have in San Diego for St Patricks Day.
-I am not sure whether I would go again, but I am happy to say I have been to the largest parade West of the Mississippi.
+I am not sure whether I would go again, but I am happy to say I have been to the largest St. Patricks Day parade west of the Mississippi.
 Let me know if you have been and what you thought in the comments.